mathisen99/Mbot/README.md

 For certain features, you will need to have API keys for YouTube, IMDb, and VirusTotal.
 These keys should be stored in a `.env` file or exported as environment variables.

+## Obtaining API Keys

+- **YouTube API Key**: You can get a YouTube API key by creating a project on the [Google Developers Console](https://console.developers.google.com/).
+Enable the YouTube Data API v3 and generate an API key.

+- **OMDb API Key**: To obtain an OMDb API key, register for a free or paid account on the [OMDb website](https://www.omdbapi.com/apikey.aspx).
+Once registered, you will receive an API key via email.

+- **VirusTotal API Key**: You can get a VirusTotal API key by signing up for a free account on the [VirusTotal website](https://www.virustotal.com/).
+After logging in, navigate to your profile and generate an API key.

 ### Example `.env` file

 Create a `.env` file in the root directory of the project with the following content: